wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-2-Title-as-a-Sheet.md

 As this is a calculated field can I add dimensions and measures to it, e.g. year?

-- Yes, although you will need to pass on any filters to the Chart Title sheet, and ensure the all the dimensions and measures are aggregated to one value, otherwise you’ll end up with multiple titles in the sheet, e.g.
+- Yes, although you will need to pass on any filters to the Chart Title sheet, and ensure the all the dimensions and measures are aggregated to one value, otherwise, you’ll end up with multiple titles in the sheet, e.g.
         US Superstore Sales by State, 2014
         US Superstore Sales by State, 2013